Ingredient Definitions

 Sorbitan Trioleate (B): derived from animal or vegetable sources.
 Commercially know as Span 85.
 The vegetable derived version is known as Span 85V

-Sorbitol (V): an alcohol derived from fruit like cherries, plums, pears, apples or from seaweed and algae
+Sorbitol (V): a sugar alcohol derived from fruit like cherries, plums, pears, apples or from corn, seaweed and algae

 Sourdough starter (B): also known as "starter culture", "sourdough culture" or "sour culture".
 It is usually made with a mixture of flour and water inhabited by yeast and lactobacteria containing no animal ingredients.
 Sometimes yogurt is used in the starter.
 Bread made from a sourdough culture is called sourdough bread